 Drawers that utilize soft-close technology are one of the hallmarks of high-quality cabinetry and closet systems.
 Everyone wants the best they can afford, so this type of drawer is in high demand.
 If you are buying a new closet system with drawers, you want to be sure they are all soft close.
 However, there are a lot of choices out there.
 How do you know which to pick?

 Choose your drawer slides based on whether you need side mount or under mount, the weight rating, and the extension.

 Weight Rating:Drawer slides are rated according to how much weight the drawer will be able to hold once they are installed.
-Don’t pick a light duty slide.
-For everyday use, you need a slide rated to hold at least 75 pounds.
-Everyone ends up sticking more in their drawers than they though they originally would.
-You also don’t want to have to weigh your belt buckle before you put it away just to be sure you don’t exceed maximum weight for drawer.
+Don’t pick a light-duty slide.
+For everyday use, you need a slide rated to hold at least 100 pounds.
+Everyone ends up sticking more in their drawers than they thought they originally would.
+You also don’t want to have to weigh your belt buckle before you put it away just to be sure you don’t exceed the maximum weight for the drawer.
 Overweight drawers will wear out quickly or collapse entirely.
-Why bother to spend the extra money for soft close if you’re going with low quality?
+Why bother to spend the extra money for soft-close if you’re going with low quality?
 Avoid the mess and buy a better-quality drawer slide to start with.

 How to Install Soft Close Drawer Slides